tomekr/hba-beer-of-the-week-parser/README.md

 `bundle install` *

-* `gem install bundler` if you don't have the bundler gem installed already
+* first run `gem install bundler` if you don't have the bundler gem installed already

 2. Run parser